 Alaska’s short, sweet summer is usually in full swing by the time you really notice it.
 “Better hurry and enjoy it,” the fireweed says as blooms march up its stem.
 Another beautiful Alaska summer gone by, marked by fireweed flowers going to seed as salmon runs shift to Coho and start to dwindle.
 As the saying goes: “when fireweed turns to cotton, summer will soon be forgotten.”

 If you’ve visited Kenai National Wildlife Refuge or taken a drive through the Kenai Peninsula in August, you’ll notice a contrast along the blackened scar left by the Swan Lake Fire of 2019: carpets of fireweed, easily visible from the Sterling Highway.

 Succession at work

 Fireweed gets its common name in the United States because it’s notoriously associated with fire landscapes.
 It quickly colonizes disturbed areas, including fire scars, logged land, and oil spills.
-It was one of the first plants to appear after the catastrophic eruption of Mount St. Helens in Oregon, and it even took over urban burned ground after London was bombed during World War II (in England, one of its common names is “bombweed”).
+It was one of the first plants to appear after the catastrophic eruption of Mount St. Helens in Washington, and it even took over urban burned ground after London was bombed during World War II (in England, one of its common names is “bombweed”).

 It disperses by thousands of seeds that fly on little silky tufts each fall, but it also spreads underground through a system of stems called rhizomes.
 When a fire moves through, the rhizomes usually survive the burn and can quickly grow again the following summer.
 This underground network can help stabilize burned or logged soil from eroding, and the plants help recycle nutrients back into the earth.